William Macaulay Counselling

 for enquiries or appointments

 Bisexuality refers to an individual's capacity for attraction to both men and women.
 This attraction can be sexual, romantic, affectionate, or emotional.
-The attraction does not have to be equally split between genders, and there may be a preference for one gender over another.
+It does not have to be equally split between genders, and there may be a preference for one gender over another.
 It's important to note that bisexuality is not a phase or a state of confusion but a genuine and authentic sexual orientation.

 Challenges Faced by Bisexual Individuals